mycaule/epures/README.md

 A story grammar generation library written in ES6.
 This is a repackaging of the client-side library [tracery](https://github.com/galaxykate/tracery).

+My goal is to provide more tests and structure to the project to make it scalable, and to document interesting usecases properly.

 ## History

 This is a 2018 update of Kate and George work on the [tracery](https://github.com/v21/tracery) grammar generation library published two years ago.
 Since then it is unmaintained, but new opportunities in the chatbot area make it interesting for server side usage.